firecracker-microvm/firecracker/README.md

-New Firecracker versions are released via the GitHub repository [releases](https://github.com/firecracker-microvm/firecracker/releases) page, typically every one or two months.
+New Firecracker versions are released via the GitHub repository [releases](https://github.com/firecracker-microvm/firecracker/releases) page, typically every two or three months.
 A history of changes is recorded in our [changelog](CHANGELOG.md).

 The Firecracker release policy is detailed [here](docs/RELEASE_POLICY.md).